Sir Walter Raleigh,

 As it happened, land-based soldiers did little but watch the sea battles from the coast and guard some Spanish prisoners.

-Considering the Queen's evident affection for him, it was not unexpected that she should be displeased with his love affair with one of her Maids of Honour, Bessie Throckmorton (background).
+Considering the Queen's evident affection for him, it was not unexpected that she should be displeased with his love affair with one of her Maids of Honour, Bessie Throckmorton.
 The Queen had him thrown in the Tower of London (click here for picture).
-He was released after one of his ships brought back a huge treasure on the captured Spanish ship "Madre De Dios".
+He was released after one of his ships brought back a huge treasure from the captured Spanish ship "Madre De Dios".

 He married Bessie and retired to his manor at Sherborne, Dorset.
 Here he built Sherborne Castle in 1594.
 From 1617 this has been the home of the Digby family (17th. century Earls of Bristol).